KarlHenrik/Jupyter-Notebook-Projects/_build/notebooks/FallingIntoSpace.md

 ---
 redirect_from:
-  - "/features/notebooks/fallingintospacewe"
+  - "/notebooks/fallingintospace"
-interact_link: content/features/notebooks/FallingIntoSpaceWe.ipynb
+interact_link: content/C:\Users\KarlH\Dropbox\GitHubRepositories\Jupyter-Book-Showroom\content\notebooks/FallingIntoSpace.ipynb
 kernel_name: python3
 has_widgets: false
-title: 'We-version'
+title: 'How long would it take to fall into space?'
 prev_page:
-  url: /features/notebooks/FallingIntoSpace
+  url: /notebooks/FallingThroughTheEarth-Narrative
-  title: 'How long would it take to fall into space?'
+  title: 'Narrative-version'
 next_page:
-  url:
+  url: /notebooks/Volleyball
-  title: ''
+  title: 'What is the fastest possible volleyball serve?'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---